Meet our Management Team

 Our Management Team

 The Registered Provider and Owners are Mr and Mrs Mark and Cécile Edwards.
-Mark Edwards was educated locally at Marldon Church of England Primary School, King Edward the Sixth, Totnes and Torquay Grammar School before studing at Staffordshire University.
+Mark Edwards was educated locally at Marldon Church of England Primary School, King Edward the Sixth, Totnes and Torquay Grammar School before studying at Staffordshire University.
 Mark completed a Masters degree at City University, London, in Business Studies.
 Cécile Edwards was born and educated in the Loire Valley in France before later studying at Angers University and Hull University.
 Cécile and Mark have a young family of three boys who attend local schools.
 Since commencing the ownership of Harbour Rise in 2007, they have embarked on a programme of updating the premises and equipment and have continued to invest in staff training.
 Mark and Cécile believe firmly in the ethos that the satisfactory welfare and care of the residents should be considered foremost for the future of the home.

 Cécile Edwards was born and educated in France.
 Cécile holds a Foreign Languages degree applied to Business and Economy from Angers University.
 Cécile also studied at Hull University where she graduated with a degree in European Studies in 1997.
 Cecile and her husband purchased Harbour Rise in June 2007; since commencing the ownership of Harbour Rise they have embarked on an extensive programme of updating the premises and equipment and have continued to invest in staff training.
 Cécile enjoys cooking and taking part in lots of sports.